 What Type of Pillows to Use with Bed Shams?

-Though any type of pillow can be used with a bed sham, it’s better to use firmer foam pillows made with memory foam or natural latex, because they hold their shape better than pillows with loose fibers like polyester.
+Though any type of pillow can be used with a bed sham, it’s better to use firmer foam varieties, such as memory foam pillows, because they hold their shape better than pillows with loose fibers like polyester.
 If you use bed shams for extra support when sitting up in bed, it’s better to have a firmer pillow supporting your back.

 How to Style Bed Shams

 Some people lay their sleeping pillows flat on the bed and stack the bed shams on them.
-That way, the bed shams can protect your sleeping pillows from dust throughout the day.
+By arranging your pillows that way, the bed shams can protect your sleeping pillows from dust throughout the day.
 Many also find that there are benefits to making their bed in the morning, helping them feel accomplished early in the day.